allecsc/Stremio-Kai/README.md

 - This new system has two important consequences:
     - **Live-Action Content:** This logic is specifically designed to *fix* the misidentification of other Asian content.
 Live-action dramas and movies (like K-dramas or J-dramas) will now be correctly identified and receive the standard visual profiles.
     - **Dubbed Anime:** Because the system can detect anime using more than just the audio language, many dubbed anime files will now be correctly identified automatically.

-**4. I have a decent PC, why does it run like crap?**
--  This app was designed to run 1080p anime content, not native 4K, on low and mid range computer specs.
-Anime4K is supposed to bring you the quality of 4K content, or even better, for 1080p sources.
-Although, if you have a high end PC, it should run great even with 4K content, **it is** still **recommended to use 1080p content**.

 </details>